microsoft/vscode-docs/docs/java/java-editing.md

 ### Assign parameter to new field

-This source action assins parameter to new field for unused parameter(s) in constructor.
+This source action assigns a parameter to a new field for unused parameter(s) in a constructor.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-editing/assign-to-field.mp4" type="video/mp4">